Container Gardening: 5 Tips for Growing Tomatoes

 Tomatoes are heavy feeders, meaning they need a steady supply of nutrients for the best yields.
 So get them off to a good start by adding a slow-release fertilizer, like Osmocote, to your gardening container when you plant.

 You can use a water-soluble fertilizer.
 Just mix a small amount of balanced fertilizer into water.
+You can kill two birds with one stone by watering and fertilizing at the same time.

 Selecting a Fertilizer